fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 </div>
 </div>

-If you want to render a map which is not in the **fusioncharts** package (World and USA), then you need to install **fusionmaps** which contain all the ES6 map definition:
+To keep the FusionCharts library lightweight, by default it ships only with two maps - the **world** map, and the **map of the USA**.
+To render rest of the maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files

 ```
 npm install fusionmaps